enriquepablo/npl-web/bnf.rst

 the reserved word ``are``.
 To get started, we use a primitive predefined noun, ``thing``.
 An example of a noun definition is ``person are thing.``.

-Nouns (and terms in general) must start with a lower case letter followed by any number of lower case letters or underscores, and may en in any number of digits.
-2 underscores in a row are forbidden.
+The symbols for atomic terms in general must start with a lower case letter followed by any number of lower case letters or underscores, and 2 underscores in a row are forbidden.

 For more examples, you can look at
 `lines 20-24 in this test program <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L20>`_.